-My child's learning is a high priority at this school.

-- My child has the necessary classroom supplies and equipment for effective learning. - I would recommend this school to other parents.
+- \ I believe my child's learning is a high priority at this school. - \ I am treated with respect at this school. - \ I believe my child has the necessary classroom supplies and equipment for effective learning.

 2. Summarize challenges your school has experienced and why.